 1. All websites should have an SSL Certificate.
 This will give your visitors the confidence to shop and use your website securely.
-Plus Google will give SEO ranking priority to sites that have an SSL over those that do no. SSL Certificates are available through many website hosts for FREE use Let’s Encrypt; but you still may want to purchase one based on your website needs.
-Consult a professional for a subjective recommendation.
-Many hosting company support teams will only offer you a paid SSL.
+Plus, Google will give SEO ranking priority to sites that have an SSL over those that do not.
+SSL Certificates are available through many website hosts for FREE using Let’s Encrypt, but you still may want to purchase one based on your website needs.
+Consult a professional for an informed recommendation.
+Many hosting company support teams will offer you only a paid SSL.

-You can tell a site has a SSL Certificate installed when you see the green padlock in the URL address bar on most browsers and the url will start with “https” and not “http”.
+You can tell a site has an SSL Certificate installed when you see the green padlock in the URL address bar on most browsers, and the url will start with “https” and not “http.”